Particular/docs.particular.net/servicecontrol/containerization/index.md

 * The audit instance
 * The monitoring instance

-The images for each of these containers are further split into an init container and a runtime container.
-This means that there are 6 images for all instances of ServiceControl.
+The images for each of these containers are further split into an init container and a runtime container per transport.

 ## Init containers